x64dbg/docs/commands/breakpoints-conditional/SetHardwareBreakpointName.md

-# SetBreakpointName
+# SetHardwareBreakpointName

-Sets the name of a software breakpoint.
+Sets the name of a hardware breakpoint.
 It will be displayed in the breakpoints view and in the log when the breakpoint is hit.

 ## arguments